dritter/extended-table/README.md

 If you have very large columns, you can render them as collapsible by setting `collapsed: false` on the column definition.

+### Sticky Headers

+Just set the `stickyHeaders={true}` prop, and you are ready.
+Please note, that specifying an overflow on a parent element will break the stickyness.

 ## Limitations

 This component aims for comfort more than for performance.
 So if you want to